canonical/snapcraft/docs/explanation/remote-build.rst

 Remote build
 ============

-Remote build is a feature in snapcraft that offloads the build process to `Launchpad`_'s `build farm`_ and enables developers to build snaps for different architectures.
+Remote build is a feature in Snapcraft that offloads the build process to `Launchpad`_'s `build farm`_ and enables developers to build snaps for different architectures.